Asabeneh/30-Days-Of-React/01_Day_JavaScript_Refresher/01_javascript_refresher.md

 }
 ```

-We have created an Person class but it does not have any thing inside.
+We have created a Person class but it does not have anything inside.

 #### Class Instantiation